|

 Status: some clues

-In much later decades Tesla broke silence on how he planned to send
+In much later decades Tesla broke silence on how he'd long been

 Instead he was going to place some sort of "beam generator" on each ship,